wotakumoe/wotaku/nsfw.md

 ![](/static/thumb/nsfw.png)
 # NSFW
 Need to control that horny energy of yours?
-Looking to find satisfy your fetish with some kink and wink ;), Well look no further introducing the NSFW section crafted with love and care (that's what she said)
+Looking to find satisfy your fetish with some kink and :wink: Well look no further introducing the NSFW section crafted with love and care (that's what she said)

 ___
 ![](/static/banner/sites.png)